SpaceToastCoastToCoast/unity-racing-game/lesson-1/Lesson1.md

 #Creating and controlling the player car

+#####Data types to research and understand:
+- Vector3: for data with an x, y and z component, such as movement, position, and scale.
+- Quaternion: A non-human-readable datatype for storing rotation data.
+The Quaternion class has class methods for formatting this in a way you can understand.
+- Rigidbody: The Rigidbody class methods allow you to control objects' physics properties and behavior.

 ###Environment setup
 Create a quad, an empty GameObject, and a capsule.
 Name and tag the Gameobject so you and the game know it is a Player.
 Using the Transform components of these objects, make the quad lay flat and give it a large surface area, and shape the capsule roughly like the body of a car.
 Attach the capsule as a child of the Player object.
 Create four cylinders and attach these also to the Player object, and make them look like wheels attached to the car body.